 Optional Participation in Tax Sheltered Annuity 401(k) and 403(b) Programs

 Generous paid holidays, paid vacation days, and sick leave

 Becoming a Substitute

-To apply to become a substitute licensed teacher, please complete the Certified Application.
+To apply to become a substitute licensed teacher, please complete the Support Staff Application.
 To apply to become a substitute support staff member, please complete the Support Staff Application.